 The higher the value of the house the lower the loan to value rate, which means less risk for the bank, which means a lower rate for you.

 Even better lenders, who are keen for new business, often pay for your solicitors fees and to get your home valued and for you to use an online switching platform like moneysherpa’s.
-AIB, KBC and Ulster all offer over €1,500 towards the cost of switching.
+AIB and Haven offer over €1,500 towards the cost of switching.
 BoI, PTSB and EBS all offer 2%+ cash back which often works out at even more.

 Plus, they will handle all the paperwork for you.